-Our commitments in the 3 spheres - social, economic and environmental - in turn translated into actions aimed at achieving 8 macro-objectives.
-The topics embraced therein were defined through an analysis and integration of internationally recognised standards, such as ISO 26000 "Guide to social responsibility" and the SDGs, and reflect the values and guidelines expressed in company policies, while being aligned with our stakeholders' expectations.
+Our commitments in the 3 spheres - social, economic and environmental - were in turn translated into actions aimed at achieving 8 macro-objectives.
+The topics embraced in the objectives were defined through the analysis and integration of internationally recognised standards, such as ISO 26000 "Guide to social responsibility" and the SDGs, and reflect the values and guidelines expressed in company policies while being aligned with our stakeholders' expectations.

 In 2021, Ghella began a corporate sustainability strategy consolidation process by setting quantitative targets for 2030 in the main areas of environmental and social sustainability and strengthening the governance required to achieve them.